 The JSE has recently noted that the presentation of financial information on a "constant currency" basis is increasing and in light of discussions held with certain issuers, the JSE decided to issue specific guidance thereon in order to ensure consistency in (i) the presentation of financial information and (ii) the involvement of auditors.
-IFRS has specific requirements dealing with currency conversions and the presentation of a "constant currency" basis therefore falls into the category of non-application of a specific IFRS requirement and can therefore be regarded as pro forma information.
+IFRS has specific requirements dealing with currency conversions and the presentation of a "constant currency" figure essentially ignores the IFRS requirements.
+The presentation of financial information on a "constant currency" basis therefore falls into the category of non-application of a specific IFRS requirement and can therefore be regarded as pro forma information.